General-Purpose $f$-DP Estimation and Auditing in a Black-Box Setting: Experiments

 \textbf{Implementation Details} The implementation is done using python and R. \footnote{ {\url{https://github.com/stoneboat/fdp-estimation}}}.
 For the simulations, we have used a local device and a server.
 All runtimes were collected on a local device with an Intel Core i5-1135G7 processor (2.40 GHz), 16 GB of memory, and running Ubuntu 22.04.5, averaged over $10$ simulations.
-Thus, we demonstrate fast runtimes even on a standard personal computer.
-Additionally, we used a server with four AMD EPYC 7763 64-Core (3.5 GHz) processors and 2 TB of memory and running Ubuntu 22.04.4 was used for repetitive simulations.
+Thus, we demonstrate reasonable runtimes even on a standard personal computer (see Appendix \ref{app:add_simulations}).
+Additionally, we used a server with four AMD EPYC 7763 64-Core (3.5 GHz) processors and 2 TB of memory running Ubuntu 22.04.4 for repetitive simulations.
 For python, we have used Python 3.10.12 and the libraries "numpy" \cite{2020NumPy-Array}, "scikit-learn" \cite{pedregosa2011scikit} and "scipy" \cite{2020SciPy-NMeth}.
 For R, we used R version 4.3.1 and the libraries "fdrtool" \cite{fdrtool} and "Kernsmooth" \cite{Kernsmooth}.